Master of Arts in Educational Administration

 • How to Apply

-Applications should be submitted by August 1 for Fall enrollment, and December 1 for Spring enrollment.
+Applications should be submitted by the following dates.
 However, applications will be continued to be reviewed until classes begin as space allows.

-• Personal Statement (1-3 page statement about your reasons for pursuing a Master degree Educational Administration and career aspirations/goals)
+• A personal statement (1-3 typed pages) regarding your interest in pursuing a Master degree in Education Administration and career aspirations/goals.

 • Standards & Indicators